sfaxi19/wake-stream-cipher/README.md

-# wake-stream-cipher
+# Cipher WAKE
-WAKE is a stream cipher.
+Implementation of a stream cipher WAKE and pair of basic-statistical tests.